THE-Engineering/export-from-the-ums-import-to-auth0/docs/logging-in-to-platformsh-and-opening-a-tunnel.md

 - The _MariaDB Port_ is `30001`
 - The _MariaDB Database_ is `main`

-You should each of the values to your device's clipboard
+You should copy each of the values to your device's clipboard

 Either paste them as the value to the corresponding key in your `.env` file